Denisa White FdSc, MBACP , bereavement therapist

 Training, qualifications & experience

-I am a fully qualified, experienced counsellor working in Crawley, West Sussex.
-I have gained my counselling experience working for a number of fantastic local charities such as, Carers Support West Sussex, Mind Crawley & Horsham and YMCA Dialogue.
+I am a fully qualified and experienced counsellor working in Crawley, West Sussex.
+I have gained my counselling experience not only working in my private practice but also working for a number of fantastic local charities such as, Carers Support West Sussex, Mind Crawley & Horsham and YMCA Dialogue.

 - Foundation degree in Humanistic counselling FdSc